freeCodeCamp/chapter/CONTRIBUTING.md

 3. Create a fresh new branch

     Working on a separate branch for each issue helps you keep your local work copy clean.
 You should never work on the `master`.
-This will soil your copy of Chapter and you may have to start over with a fresh clone or fork.
+This will soil your copy of chapter and you may have to start over with a fresh clone or fork.

-    Check that you are on `master` as explained previously, and branch off from there:
+    Check that you are on `master` as explained previously, and branch off from there by typing:

     ```sh
     git checkout -b fix/update-readme
     ```

-    Your branch name should start with a `fix/`, `feat/`, `docs/`, etc. Avoid using issue numbers in branches.
+    Your branch name should start with `fix/`, `feat/`, `docs/`, etc. Avoid using issue numbers in branches.
 Keep them short, meaningful and unique.

     Some examples of good branch names are:

     ```md
     fix/update-nav-links
     fix/sign-in
-    fix/typo-in-readme
+    docs/typo-in-readme
     feat/sponsors
     ```